When your little one reaches four months old, it’s likely people will start asking if they’re eating solid foods yet.

 Read on for more information about the best time for your baby to start eating solid food, what the current health information is, and how to set up the best eating habits for your little one.

-What is a good age to start feeding baby food?
+What is the good age to start eating baby food?

 Leading children’s health experts around the world, such as the American Academy of Pediatrics, recommend you wait until your baby is at least six months old before you start feeding solid food.